faabiopontes/daily-dose-of-development/modern-react-with-redux/app4-pics/README.md

 ## Ways to Solve Context Issues
 - Binding the context to function on the constructor:
   - Code: this.functionName = this.functionName.bind(this)
-- Transforming our function into a arrow function
+- RECOMMENDED: Transforming our function into a arrow function
   - From: onElementEvent(event) {  }
   - To: onElementEvent = (event) => {  }
 - Arrow function invoking function: